Communication at Messiah College

 Communication major distinctives

-As a communication major at Messiah College, you'll be able to:
+As a communication major at Messiah College, you'll:

-- Have the flexibility to double-major or minor, study abroad or participate in cross-cultural or external courses, including a semester at the Contemporary Music Center in Nashville, Tenn., or the American Studies Program in Washington, D.C.
+- Have the flexibility to double major or minor, study abroad or participate in cross-cultural or external courses, including a semester at the Contemporary Music Center in Nashville, Tennessee, or the American Studies Program in Washington, D.C.

 - Have the opportunity to participate in The Pulse, Messiah College's student media hub, which includes PulseFM, an FCC-licensed FM radio station; the College's cable access TV channel; the Swinging Bridge, the campus magazine; and The Pulse's thriving social media pages.

 - Continue your education through a variety of graduate programs.